 First, you need to collect raw materials.

-Various raw materials can be made into charcoal briquettes, such as logs, pine, birch, oak and other trees; straw, rice husk, coconut husk, sorghum residue and other crop wastes.
+Various raw materials can be made into charcoal briquettes, such as logs, pine, birch, oak and other trees; straw, rice husk, coconut shell, corn stalk, bamboo chips, sawdust, sorghum residue, and other agricultural wastes.

 Step 2 Carbonization process